dbjzs/DualNetM/README.md

 # DualNetM-new
-An Adaptive Attention-Driven Dual Network Framework for gene regulatary networks and functional markers
+An Adaptive Attention-Driven Dual Network Framework for Constructing gene regulatary networks and Inferring functional markers

 DualNetM is a computational tool for Inferring Functional Markers from single-cell RNA-seq data.
 It takes a prior gene interaction network,expression profiles and prior markers from scRNA-seq data as inputs, and consists of two main components, including gene